 So far, around one fifth of the German population — children and young people under 18 years of age — have no say in political decisions.
 They are ignored by politicians.
 But today’s decisions will affect under-18-year olds for decades to come and so the question of whether these "lost votes" can be found is very important.

-Votes for all” – the right to vote from birth – should not be misunderstood to mean that toddlers or even babies should be allowed to vote.
-Rather, young people should be given the right to vote as soon as they can and want to exercise it independently.
 The FRFG demands the right to vote by registration.
 This means that young people and children who wish to exercise their right to vote will be able to do so as soon as they want to.
 There should still be an age limit above which everyone can vote, but those younger should be able to vote if they expressly wish to do so.
+Reducing the voting age to 16 years at all levels, as in Austria, Malta, and several German states (for local and regional elections) is a reasonable first step towards a further reduction.

 Arguments made, arguments lost